rayfrankenstein/AITOW/README.md

 Some stuff just takes as long as it takes.”—marqis, [https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.google.com/amp/s/amp.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
+"[sarcastic] WE committed.
+We made these commitments as a team.
+If you can't fulfill what has been committed to by the team, then we as a team have to have a discussion about that.
+I'll put the meeting for next Monday on everyone's outlook."--bitwize, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

+---
 “Writing both the code and the unit tests for a requirement often takes more than 8 to 10 hours so expecting a deliverable daily is micro mgmt.”—ostrich1, ““Anyone else hate scrum standups”, Blind.

 ---